 Help us take swift action to change the fortunes of this unique and iconic bird.
-Keep your eyes peeled and take part in our Swift Survey!
+Keep your eyes peeled for nests and download or use the Swift Mapper app!

 The swift is a medium-sized aerial bird, which is a superb flier.
 It evens sleeps on the wing!
 It is plain sooty brown, but in flight against the sky it appears black.
 It has long, scythe-like wings and a short, forked tail.
 It is a summer visitor, breeding across the UK, but most numerously in the south and east.
 It winters in Africa.

 - 59,000 pairs

 Swifts, swallows and martins often get confused for one another, but it's easier than you might think to tell them apart.

 Swifts are dark, sooty brown all over, but often look black against the sky.
 If you get a good look, you might see their pale throat.
 The wings are long and narrow, with a tail that is slightly forked, but not as much as a swallow's.
 Swifts have a piercing, screaming call, but they aren't noisy at the nest.